rumpkernel/rumpctrl/README.md

 Currently tested on Linux and NetBSD, and should be generally portable.
 A good deal of NetBSD utilities will already work (see end of this file for list of ones built out-of-the-box).
+Currently only known to work on i386 and amd64 architectures, but others are being worked on as they need small fixes.

 Building
 ========